cloud-design-dev/ibmcloud-vpc-ts-router/README.md

 ## Overview

-Use the Tailscale [Subnet Router]() feature to expose routes across multiple VPCs.
+Use the Tailscale [Subnet Router](https://tailscale.com/kb/1019/subnets) feature to expose routes across multiple VPCs.
 Subnet routers act as a gateway, relaying traffic from your tailnet to the VPC subnets without the need for each device to be running the tailscale agent.

-In this example we will connect a `hub` VPC, where our Subnet Router instance is running, to our `prod` and `dev` VPCs in the same region.
+In this example we will connect a `hub` VPC, where our Subnet Router instance is running, to our `prod` and `dev` VPCs in the same region via a local IBM Cloud [Transit Gateway](https://cloud.ibm.com/docs/transit-gateway?topic=transit-gateway-about&interface=cli).

 ## Diagram